wkharold/website-demo/README.md

       path: resource-web-app/website
 ```

 4. Create a credentials.yml file with the following contents in the `website-demo` directory.
-Replace the placeholders with your cloud foundry environment information.  **Be sure to include credentials.yml in your .gitignore file in the website-demo directory so you don't upload it when you commit your changes.**
+Replace the placeholders with your cloud foundry environment information (run `cf target`).  **Be sure to include credentials.yml in your .gitignore file in the website-demo directory so you don't upload it when you commit your changes.**

 ```
 cf-api: https://YOUR-CF-API-ENDPOINT